libis/rdm-integration/ddi-cdi.md

   - Infers data types for each column (integer, decimal, boolean, date/time, text)
   - Determines variable roles (identifier, measure, dimension, attribute)
   - Calculates approximate statistics using probabilistic data structures
+  - Packages the gathered context into a manifest entry that describes how the generator should read the file in Step 5

 ### Step 4: Metadata Enrichment